 What is a vegetarian alternative to steak?

 A plant-based alternative to steak is a plant-based nut roast, which can be made from nuts and other plant-based ingredients.
-Making your own vegan steaks at home allows you to experiment with different types of plant-based meats as well as marinades that go well with them.
+Making your vegan steaks at home allows you to experiment with different types of plant-based meats and marinades that go well with them.